pranjals149/Expend/README.md

 ### Description

-This is an functional e-commerce application which lets you to select a product of your choice, add it to your cart, proceed to checkout.
-It further allows the users to remove the item from the cart at any point before final payment.
+This is a functional e-commerce application that lets you select a product of your choice, add it to your cart, proceed to checkout.
+It further allows the users to remove the item from the cart at any point before the final payment.
 It also displays the total amount in **INR** to be paid.

-### Setup on local system
+### Setup on the local system

-1. Clone this repository
+1. Clone this repository - ```git clone https://github.com/pranjals149/Expend.git```
 2. Now move into the project directory - `cd expend`
 3. First install all the dependencies used in this project - `npm install`
 4. Now, all the required dependencies are installed.
 Run the project on your local server by - `npm start`